PandasThumb/pandasthumb.github.io/_posts/2022/2022-12-02-a-tale-of-two-papers.md

 The BMC Genomics article has the title: “A tail of two pandas – whole genome k-mer signature analysis of the red panda (*Ailurus fulgens*) and the Giant panda (*Ailuropoda melanoleuca*)”.
 This paper concludes that on a whole genome level the red panda possibly belongs to the mustelid (marten) clade.
 The CRSQ article has the title: “Classification of the enigmatic red panda (*Ailurus fulgens*) based on molecular baraminology-based analysis”.
 This paper deems it likely that the red panda belongs to the mustelid holobaramin.

-##The BMC Genomics paper##
+## The BMC Genomics paper ##

 Cserhati uses two types of data for the phylogenetic placement of the red panda: Whole Genome K-mer Signature (WGKS) and sequence analysis on mtDNA.
 Cserhati establishes the frequency spectrum of all possible 8-mer base sequences over the whole genome of a species for 28 species.
 For each species pair a correlation coefficient over 8-mer frequencies can be computed, leading to a correlation matrix of genomic patterning over the species.

 Cserhati uses the correlation matrix to find 4 clusters: the eleven cats, the five bears, the skunk, and a cluster containing the martens and the red panda.
 But then Cserhati writes: “Based on this evidence, (the red panda) would belong to (the marten family) as a monophyletic group.”

-Here the article derails.
-The clustering can be regarded as evidence that the red panda and the marten family are monophyletic sister groups, but not that the red panda belongs to the marten family.
+Here the article derails. <!--more-->The clustering can be regarded as evidence that the red panda and the marten family are monophyletic sister groups, but not that the red panda belongs to the marten family.
 The red panda has a lower mean correlation with the marten species than the mean correlation of the marten species amongst each other, showing a clear distance between panda and martens.
 This difference is significant (P<1.4E-6) but Cserhati writes “This difference is not too significant”, and he decides to ignore it.
 In his heat map of the correlation matrix the difference between red panda and marten species is clearly visible: left figure on top, lighter is higher correlation, and the red panda gives the top right ‘Finnish flag’ pattern.

 The mtDNA sequences of 52 species/subspecies of bears, skunks, raccoons, martens, and both subspecies of the red panda are aligned and clustered.
 Cserhati finds 5 clusters: the 15 bears, the 30 martens, the two panda sequences, the two skunks and the 3 raccoons, clearly finding the traditional families.
 The mtDNA sequences are subjected to phylogenetic analysis by UPGMA, Maximum Likelihood and Neighbour Joining.
 No outgroup is mentioned, and no outgroup seems to have been specified.